asift91/Manual_Migration/option1.md

     - Size(sku):  A single storage account can store up to 500 TB of data and like any other Azure service
     - Below are types of storage account types ARM template support.
         - NFS: A Network File System (NFS) allows remote hosts to mount file systems over a network and interact with those file systems as though they are mounted locally.
 This enables system administrators to consolidate resources onto centralized servers on the network.
 More details on [NFS](https://docs.microsoft.com/en-us/windows-server/storage/nfs/nfs-overview).
         - GluserFS: It is an open source distributed file system that can scale out in building-block fashion to store multiple petabytes of data.
-More details [Gluster FS](https://docs.microsoft.com/en-us/azure/virtual-machines/workloads/sap/high-availability-guide-rhel-glusterfs).
+More details on [Gluster FS](https://docs.microsoft.com/en-us/azure/virtual-machines/workloads/sap/high-availability-guide-rhel-glusterfs).
         - Azure Files: It is the only public cloud file storage that delivers secure, Server Message Block (SMB) based, fully managed cloud file shares that can also be cached on-premises for performance and compatibility.
 More details on [Azure Files](https://docs.microsoft.com/en-us/azure/storage/files/storage-files-introduction).
             - NFS and glusterFS:
                 - Replication is standard Locally-redundant storage (LRS).